-Working in a Congressional office can be an incredibly rewarding and exciting experience.
-An internship provides an excellent opportunity to gain valuable experience, and observe first-hand how our government operates.
-Interns gain practical work experience by undertaking a variety of administrative and legislative responsibilities in the office.
+Working in a Congressional office can be a rewarding and exciting experience.
+An internship provides an excellent opportunity to gain valuable political insight and observe first-hand how our government operates.
+Interns cultivate a strong workplace skillset by undertaking a variety of administrative and legislative responsibilities in the office.

-Internships are available expressly for the purpose of furthering educational objectives, therefore they are unpaid and usually awarded to graduate and college-level students.
+Internships are available expressly for the purpose of furthering educational objectives.
+They are therefore unpaid and generally awarded to students.